SunGj921028/team5-DB-backend/README.md

 #### How to use
 1. First, clone the repo from github
+2. Add an **.env** file yourself, take .env.example for example
-2. Check that if there are any changes in the init.sql file
+3. Check that if there are any changes in the init.sql file
-3. If there are, delete the container and volume from the docker, then use the instruction below in the folder
+4. If there are, delete the container and volume from the docker, then use the instruction below in the folder
-4.
+5.
 ```sh
 docker-compose up --build -d
 ```